cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 ### organizer.name

-Using the parameter `organizer.name`, you can find events and places that take are organized by a certain organizer.
+Using the field `organizer.name`, you can find events and places that take are organized by a certain organizer.

 **Applicable on endpoints**